Huegoxaga/notes/git/README.md

   - For Github repos, the URL is usually like, `https://github.com/AccountName/ReposName.git`
 - `git push -u origin <remoteBranch>` push to certain remote branch and set the remote branch as the remote tracking branch.
 - `git push` update the remote repo with its corresponding local branch.
+- `git push origin <branchName>` push to a certain remote branch.
+- `git fetch origin` git fetch is similar to pull but doesn't merge.
+It fetches remote updates but the local stays the same.
 - `git pull <URLorRemoteBranchName>` pull from a certain remote branch.
 - `git pull` Pull the latest from the remote repos
 - `git clone URL` Clone repos into the current directory.